The Accounting Profession

 Government & Non-For-Profit Accounting

-The goal of the accounting department in a typical government agencies is to function within the budgetary constraints mandated by the legislature.
+The goal of the accounting department in a typical government agency is to function within the budgetary constraints mandated by the legislature.
 Government accountants also monitor the appropriation of funds and awarding of contracts to private agencies that must follow governmental regulations.

 FEDERAL, STATE, AND LOCAL GOVERNMENT AGENCIES